subramanyampv/kamino/README.md

 *   --username: the user owning the repositories
 *   --protocol: specify the cloning protocol (https or ssh)
 *   --ssh-username: specify a different username for cloning over ssh (instead of `git@`)
-*   --no-pagination: don't fetch all repositories but only the first ones GitHub returns
 *   --no-forks: Do not clone forked repositories
 *   --no-archived: Do not clone archived repositories